-- the reasonableness of the budget, including the nature of the proposed expenditures and their relation to the priorities identified herein. - the extent to which the applicant proposes to match and/or leverage the NCHIP award with other resources.
+- the reasonableness of the budget, including the basis of the estimates, nature of the proposed expenditures, and their relation to the priorities identified herein. - the extent to which the applicant proposes to match and/or leverage the NCHIP award with other resources. - the extent to which the applicant proposes to leverage funds to directly support activities associated with the proposed tasks.

-(5) Impact/Outcomes and Evaluation (10%)
+(6) Impact/Outcomes and Evaluation (10%)